Dry Eye Treatment and Prevention With Our Optometry Team

 How Dry Eye Syndrome Feels and Why it Happens

 People with dry eye have eyes that may feel itchy or have a burning feeling to them.
 They may also experience excess watering of their eyes or their vision may become blurry.
 The condition is most common in those over 65 and because of hormonal changes that happen with pregnancy, contraceptives, and menopause, women are more susceptible than men.
 In addition, conditions involving the thyroid, diabetes, and rheumatoid arthritis can also contribute to dry eye.

 For some outward factors, such as environmental conditions, medications, and being a person who has worn contacts for a long period of time or had refractive eye surgery, including LASIK, may be at a higher risk of the condition as well.

 While you might have a sense that you are experiencing dry eye syndrome, in order to know for sure, you should undergo a comprehensive eye exam from an optometrist.
 At Epic Vision Eye Centers, you'll see a qualified optometrist that is highly in tune with this condition and can help you determine your best course of treatment.
 Whether the treatment is done through artificial tear eye drops, surgery that helps conserve tears, taking recommended supplements, or some other option.

-Epic Eye Vision Centers have 10 different locations throughout Kansas, with our main office located in Smithville, MO.
+Epic Eye Vision Centers have 10 different locations throughout Kansas and Missouri, with our main office located in Smithville, MO.
 To learn how to schedule an appointment, contact our main office in Smithville, MO at 888-749-7755 or view a full listing of our locations at our website.